KevinFlanagan7/Hangman/README.md

 * As a user, I want instructions on how to play the game.

+* As a user, I want to have the option of selecting diffent levels of difficulty.

 * As a user, I want to know if my inputs are valid and get feedback if not.

 * As a user, I want to know if my input is correct or not.